 Collecting ducts in the kidneys play an important role in the regulation of acid-base balance.
 Secretion of H+ by H+-ATPase is modulated by epithelial sodium channels (ENaC) in principal cells.
 Aldosterone stimulates ENaC and H+-ATPase, thus stimulating secretion of H+ in collecting ducts.
 Aldosterone also increases reabsorption of Na+ and increases luminal secretion of K+ by creating negative intratubular potential and by inducing Na+/K+ATPase.

 Hyperkalemia decreases NH4+ excretion by two mechanisms: a) entry of K+ into proximal tubular cells in exchange for Na+ and H+ induces intracellular alkalosis, which inhibits synthesis of ammonia; and b) K+ competes with NH4+ for reabsorption by Na+/K+/2Cl– cotransporter in thick ascending limb of the loop of Henle, thus decreases medullary absorption of NH4+.

 Aldosterone plays a key role in K+ homeostasis and H+ secretion and thus in the generation of NH3.
 Hence, conditions that are associated with aldosterone deficiency (hypoaldosteronism) or decreased renal responsiveness to aldosterone (pseudohypoaldosteronism) can cause RTA type 4.
 Lack of action of aldosterone leads to a failure of the secretion of H+ and K+ in collecting ducts, resulting in acidosis and hyperkalemia; ammoniagenesis is also decreased.
 Low NH4+ also contributes to impaired distal acidification.

 In the state of aldosterone deficiency/resistance, the kidneys are able to establish a maximal H+ gradient and thus are able to reduce urinary pH to less than 5.5.

-As aldosterone is part of renin-angiotensin-aldosterone (RAA) axis, several renal disorders associated with hyporeninism are associated with hypoaldosteronism, and therefore with RTA type 4.
+As aldosterone is part of the renin-angiotensin-aldosterone (RAA) axis, several renal disorders associated with hyporeninism are associated with hypoaldosteronism, and therefore with RTA type 4.
 However, conditions associated with aldosterone resistance (e.g., pseudohypoaldosteronism type 1) are associated with hyperreninism.